 1).
-Australian Wildlife Overview Tour, Araucaria Ecotours, Queensland, Australia
+Araucaria Australian Wildlife Tour, Araucaria Ecotours, Southeast Queensland, Australia

 This 3 day tour with Araucaria Ecotours takes in a huge variety of Australia’s unique habitats and wildlife.
 Children will have plenty to keep them occupied as they keep a look out for well- known favourites such as eastern great kangaroos, whiptail wallabies, koalas, platypus and kookaburras.
 There are few countries which have such diverse ecosystems and you will visit rainforest, beaches, eucalypt forest, wetlands and beaches, all of which adds up to the greatest of family wildlife holidays.
 The tour also includes a visit to a wildlife park where you are more likely to see endangered species such as bilbies and nail-tail wallabies.
 The focus of this tour is not to tick your sightings off on a list, but to understand the ecology and behaviour of the wildlife.
 If your family enjoys learning together or you want to light a spark of interest in the natural world, this is a good place to start.

 2).
-Bushies Feathers, Fur & Forests, Pepper Bush Adventures, Tasmania
+Bushies Feathers, Fur & Forests, Pepper Bush Adventures, Northeast Tasmania Wildlife Holiday

 Tasmania’s rich natural habitats make it a perfect environment for wildlife holidays with children.
 This 4 day tour with Pepper Bush Adventures takes in a spectacular landscape of mountains and lakes along with the fascinating wildlife that makes its home there.
 You’ll see species such as Bennett’s wallabies, eastern grey kangaroos and wombats.
 The tour will take you to a wildlife park where you can get up close with a wombat and even see a Tasmanian devil being fed.
 Kids will be particularly charmed by the camp fire dining offered on this tour; even the meals will be an adventure.